Questions and Answers

 Will the sessions at SkeptiCamp NYC be streamed live?

-session hosts will be able to opt-out of it, if they feel they must.
+Session hosts will be able to opt-out of live streaming, if they feel they must.

 Will any food be provided?
 Will any of it be vegetarian?

 We will provide refreshments at no charge!
 And, yes, there will be vegetarian options.
 This will include: soda, some snacks, etc. As a matter of local tradition, we will either have some Tim-Tams or Penguin Cookies, too!
 (Both are chocolate-laden biscuits.
 Penguins came first, from the UK.
 Tim-Tams are the popular copycat from Australia.)

 We aim to

 accommodate many dietary restrictions, if you indicate any on your registration

 For lunch, we would like to try to keep as many people in the room as possible, for socializing.
 We will have order forms for food (location to be determined) to be delivered.

 If you wish to bring your own food, we will have a cooler available for refrigerated items, such as sandwhiches and salads.
 However, we will probably NOT have a microwave.